 Disclosure: This is a sponsored post.
 All opinions stated however, are genuine and belong to the authors.
 Post written by my 2nd oldest son and his girlfriend.

+My son and his girl have been traveling a bit lately.
 They are going to share 3 of their travel posts on the blog (hurrah, I'm so happy to have them here!).
+The 1st of 3: The Roman Guy, Skip the Line with the "Privileged Entrance Vatican Tour" |

 There is going to be a slight change of perspective and writing style in this post, assuredly a tad different than what you are accustomed to with my mother's writing *dramatic pause* and not just mine.
 Today, there are two different perspectives and experiences of the same event.
 Kiera, my girlfriend, will share her thoughts and experience of the Tour of the Vatican, kindly and enjoyably lead by The Roman Guy as well as I will share mine.